olson-sean-k/nym/README.md

 ## To-Patterns

 To-patterns resolve destination paths.
-These patterns consist of literals, captures from a corresponding from-pattern, and file properties.
-Non-literals occur within curly braces `{...}`.
+These patterns consist of literals and substitutions.
+A substitution is either a capture from a corresponding from-pattern or file metadata.
+Substitutions are delimited by curly braces `{...}`.

 Captures are typically indexed from a from-pattern using a hash followed by an index, like `{#1}`.
 These indices count from one; the zero index is used for the full text of a match.
 Empty braces also respresent the full text of a match, so `{#0}` and `{}` are equivalent.

-Captures can also be named when the from-pattern is a raw binary regular expression.
-Captures are referenced by name using `@` followed by the name of the desired capture, such as `{@extension}`.
+Captures can also be named when supported by the from-pattern (e.g., raw binary regular expressions).
+Captures are referenced by name using `@` followed by the name of the desired capture delimited by square brackets, such as `{@[extension]}`.
 Note that named captures also have a numerical index.

 Captures may include a condition.
-Conditions specify substitution text based on whether the match text is non-empty or empty.
+Conditions specify substitution text based on whether or not the match text is empty.
 Conditions follow capture identifiers using a ternary-like syntax: they begin with a question mark `?` followed by the non-empty case, a colon `:`, and finally the empty case.
 Each case supports literals, which specify alternative text delimited by square brackets `[...]`.
-In the non-empty case, a surrounding prefix and postfix can be used instead using a tuple-like syntax `(...,...)`.
-Substitution text as well as cases may be empty.
+In the non-empty case, a surrounding prefix and postfix can be used instead using two comma separated literals `[...],[...]`.
+Condition cases and substitution text may be empty.

-For example, `{#1?(,-):}` is replaced by the matching text of the first capture and, when that text is **non-empty**, is followed by the postfix `-`.
+For example, `{#1?[],[-]:}` is replaced by the matching text of the first capture and, when that text is **non-empty**, is followed by the postfix `-`.
 `{#1?:[unknown]}` is replaced by the matching text of the first capture and, when that text is **empty**, is replaced by the literal `unknown`.